Stephen L. Burns Welcome to the Amish Disco

 I said this would be a little corner.
 But there are options.

-I am glacially slow at answering email.
+But be warned, I am glacially slow at answering email.

 Hope to see you there,